rfreebern/zeitgeist.css/README.md

 2. **[Fork][4] the code, make the necessary changes, and submit a pull request.**
     Include a description of and rationale for the changes you've made.
 This will also require community feedback, but it's much easier for me to merge your changes.

+Necessarily, I must make the final decisions about what ends up in zeitgeist.css and what doesn't.
+Consider this a benevolent dictatorship; as I'm not a designer, I will allow the will of the community to guide my decisions fully, and make sure all issues are thoroughly discussed before a decision is made.

 Credits
 -------